UNSW-CEEM/nempy/docs/source/examples.rst

 6. Simple recreation of historical dispatch
 ----------------------------------------
-Demonstrates using nempy to recreate historical dispatch intervals by implementing a simple energy market with unit bids, unit maximum capacity constraints and interconnector models, all sourced from historical data published by AEMO.
+Demonstrates using Nempy to recreate historical dispatch intervals by implementing a simple energy market with unit bids, unit maximum capacity constraints and interconnector models, all sourced from historical data published by AEMO.

 .. image:: ../../examples/charts/energy_market_only_qld_prices.png